 The northern Lacandones are the focus of the documentation project, because, unlike their southern counterparts, who abandoned their traditional religion six decades ago, the northern Lacandones resisted all missionary attempts to convert them to Christianity and so preserved much of the ancient Maya religion and customs well into the 20th century.
 After the death of the northern Lacandones' traditional civic and religious leader, Chan K'in Viejo, in 1996, deforestation and colonization have accelerated, and the northern Lacandones have now all but abandoned their traditional way of life to join the modern world.
 Documentation of what remains of their cultural heritage, particularly their ecological knowledge, has become urgent.more»

 The Lacandon Cultural Heritage corpus contains a variety of media, including 25 hours of audio-video recordings and transcribed texts, a trilingual (Lacandon/Spanish/English) field dictionary, and an ethnobiological inventory of Lacandon folk terms for the flora and fauna of the Selva Lacandona.
 It also contains a descriptive component of the language and culture, including a language sketch of northern Lacandon, and ethnographic, social, historical and geographic information.
 All the data have been incorporated into a browsable corpus archived at the Max Planck Institute for Psycholinguistics, The Netherlands.
 A demonstration of the documentation is presented here.

 In addition to the archive, the corpus will be available on DVD and the internet.
 Electronic and print versions of the ethnobiological inventory are also envisioned.

-For a list of the resources and references click here.
 A special thanks goes to the following organizations that helped bring this project to fruition: